 At the Sketch Plan Conference, the Planning Board shall take one of three actions:

-Administratively d Determine that the project is limited in scope, with compatible land use, site and building design characteristics, thus requiring no further review under this Section.
-Such determination shall be restricted to applications including the establishment of permitted uses within existing complying structures or the limited modification of existing conforming uses and complying structures, as determined by the Code Enforcement Officer, wherein no substantial site improvements are either required or proposed.
+Determine that the project is limited in scope, with compatible land use, site and building design characteristics, thus requiring no further review under this Section.
+Such determination shall be restricted to applications including the establishment of permitted uses within existing complying structures or the limited modification of existing conforming uses.
 The application is subject to the requirements of Section 90-G.4.

-Administratively Determine that the project does require full review under this Section, based upon the project's scope and/or land use, site and building design characteristics including water, sewer and electric, and advise the applicant of the Site Plan Review and Approval requirements in Sections 90-E. and 90-F. At this time, one or more of the Site Plan submission requirements may be waived by the Planning Board in accordance with Section 90-G.6.
+Determine that the project does require full review under this Section, based upon the project's scope and/or land use, site and building design characteristics including water, sewer and electric, and advise the applicant of the Site Plan Review and Approval requirements in Sections 90-E. and 90-F. At this time, one or more of the Site Plan submission requirements may be waived by the Planning Board in accordance with Section 90-G.6.
 The Planning Board may also require that the applicant seek pre-application input from one or more of the agencies cited in Section 90-C.7.

 Require additional sketch plan information prior to making a determination regarding the applicability of the full Site Plan Review and Approval procedure to the intended project.

-For all uses that require Site Plan Review and Approval and where alterations will occur in principal site elements, including but not limited to the the following elements should be considered: location, number and configuration of parking spaces; the location and configuration of access and egress points; the location, height, type and intensity of outdoor lighting; the location and treatment of site landscaping, including the extent of the site devoted to lawns and open space and the location, type and extent of landscape plant materials; the location, number, area and design of any freestanding signs; and the location and height of fences, walls and similar improvements.
-(NOTE: This entire paragraph was moved here from 90-C.8.)
+For all uses that require Site Plan Review and Approval and where alterations will occur in principal site elements, the following elements should be considered: location, number and configuration of parking spaces; the location and configuration of access and egress points; the location, height, type and intensity of outdoor lighting; the location and treatment of site landscaping, including the extent of the site devoted to lawns and open space and the location, type and extent of landscape plant materials; the location, number, area and design of any freestanding signs; and the location and height of fences, walls and similar improvements.

 90-E. Application for Site Plan Review and Approval